thestretivibity/blueDimond/README.md

 # Running the application

-==Very important==
+== Very important ==

 Before starting, make sure to edit the .env file in `testAssaignment` and add your machine IP4 address instead.

 - [axios-in-react-native-not-calling-server-in-localhost](https://stackoverflow.com/questions/42189301/axios-in-react-native-not-calling-server-in-localhost)

-Two Terminal/CMD windows are required to run the application.
+- Two Terminal/CMD windows are required to run the application.
-To run the server type `cd server` then `npm run start-auth` Go to second Terminal window and type `npm start`
+- To run the server type `cd server` then `npm run start-auth` -- This will not register the changes untill the rerun of the server!
+  To run the server while saving changes (recommneded) --install `sudo npm install -g --force nodemon` then you can start the server while listening on changes (like user regestration) by running the server through `nodemon server.js`
+- o to second Terminal window and type `npm start`

 DONE!

-## Testing
+### Testing

 hit `npm test -- --coverage`